-Each accepted applicant is required to have a physical exam during the months of April, May, or June PRIOR to enrollment and provide the MTSA Admissions Coordinator with all information required on the Health History form, including each of the following, by June 30:
+Each accepted applicant is required to have a physical exam during the months of April, May, or June prior to enrollment and provide the MTSA Admissions Coordinator with all information required on the Health History form, including each of the following, by June 30 or the accepted applicant's position in the incoming class may be forfeited:

-- The actual lab reports showing evidence of either immune or non-immune for the titers Rubella and Rubeola. - The actual lab reports giving evidence of positive Varicella titer drawn from a reputable laboratory with date and result, OR evidence of two Varicella vaccines given no less than one month apart and a post-vaccine titer.
+- ◆ The actual lab reports showing evidence of either immune or non-immune for the titers Rubella and Rubeola. - ◆ The actual lab reports giving evidence of positive Varicella titer drawn from a reputable laboratory with date and result, OR evidence of two Varicella vaccines given no less than one month apart and a post-vaccine titer.
 Any Varicella titer in the negative range (indicating no immunity) must have the Varivax vaccine in the two stage process.
-If the Varivax vaccine is indicated, it is the student's responsibility to obtain this vaccine and to provide documentation of such to the MTSA Admissions Coordinator prior to enrollment at MTSA. - Written documentation of completed series of three Hepatitis B vaccines or documentation of refusal of the vaccine (from physician's office). - Record of tetanus booster (from physician's office in the last seven years). - Documentation (the actual report) of completion of the CDC-required TB skin test will be required within at least the 12 months prior to enrollment. - Some clinical sites require various other vaccines prior to participation there, and these vaccines will be required (i.e. H1N1,flu, TDAP vaccine past the age of 18).
+If the Varivax vaccine is indicated, it is the student's responsibility to obtain this vaccine and to provide documentation of such to the MTSA Admissions Coordinator prior to enrollment at MTSA. - ♦ Written documentation of completed series of three Hepatitis B vaccines or documentation of refusal of the vaccine (from physician's office). - Record of tetanus booster (from physician's office in the last seven years). - ◆ Documentation (the actual report) of completion of the CDC-required TB skin test will be required within at least the 12 months prior to enrollment. - ◆ Some clinical sites require various other vaccines prior to participation there, and these vaccines will be required (i.e. H1N1, flu, TDAP vaccine past the age of 18). - ♦ All student health records may be shared with appropriate personnel at any clinical affiliate, if requested.
+Students must sign a release of information form.